camunda/camunda-docs-manual/content/update/minor/71-to-72/was.md

 Note that the non-Camunda artifacts may be depended on by other applications.

-## 2. Add the new Camunda Libraries
+## 2. Add the New Camunda Libraries

 Camunda BPM 7.2 ships a new installation approach for the Camunda BPM platform on IBM was.
 The Camunda BPM libraries are now available through a shared library the server administrator has to create.